EwenG/replique.el/README.md

-`replique/switch-active-process` | Change the active JVM process `replique/close-process`         | Close all processes associated with a JVM process `replique/output-main-js-file`   | Write a main js file to disk `replique/classpath`             | Reload the classpath based on the project.clj configuration `replique/reload-all`            | Reload the current namespace as well as all its dependencies `replique/remove-var`            | Prompts for a var to be undefined.
+`replique/switch-active-process` | Change the active JVM process `replique/close-process`         | Close all processes associated with a JVM process `replique/output-main-js-file`   | Write a main js file to disk `replique/classpath`             | Reload the classpath based on the deps.edn configuration `replique/reload-all`            | Reload the current namespace as well as all its dependencies `replique/remove-var`            | Prompts for a var to be undefined.
 The var is also removed from all the mappings of all the namespaces
 `replique/offline-mode`          | Switch Leiningen to offline mode (-o flag)